 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.

 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.

 On this course, you'll:

-- Choose modules and topics that match your personal and professional goals, as well as your employer's objectives
+- Choose topics that match your personal and professional goals, as well as your employer's objectives

 - Develop your ability to analyse problems, research and propose solutions, and make sound professional judgements when faced with the organisational, financial and management aspects of a business